bugcrowd/templates/submissions/description/broken_authentication_and_session_management/weak_login_function/lan_only/template.md

 ## Proof of Concept (PoC)

-The following screenhots show the full exploit:
+The following screenshots show the full exploit:

 {{screenshot}}